KWB-R/fakin/content/tool/orcid/index.md

 authors = ["rustler", "sonnenberg", "matzinger", "seis", "sprenger"]
 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
-tags = ["publication", "persistent-identifier", "doi"]
+tags = ["publication", "persistent identifier", "doi"]

 # Project summary to display on homepage.
 summary = "Provides a persistent digital identifier for researchers."